EnterpriseTrainingCenter/Guidelines/Style.md

-# Common Guidelines for writing Labs
+# Common Style Guidelines for Course Instructions

 ## Table of contents